-As The Voice UK 2018 starts on ITV, we look back at the past six winners and ask: Where are they now?
+As The Voice UK 2019 concludes on ITV, we look back at the past winners and ask: Where are they now?

 Here's a look at what happened to those that previously won the show...

 Leanne won the first ever series of The Voice UK back in 2012 when it aired on BBC One.
 She was dropped after her album off the back of the show reached 134 in the charts and sold just 895 copies.

 Leanne ended up taking to Twitter to claim she was being made a "scapegoat" for the record's failure.

 "Ever get the feeling you’ve been used as the scapegoat?
 I have had to read and listen to so much about me recently, and so far have kept quiet," Leanne wrote at the time.
 "I’d written and finished the majority of my album by the end of last summer, around September time… I don’t know why it was decided to wait so long to release it, but unfortunately, being very new to all this and probably too naive, I had to trust the people around me in making the right decisions.”

 It was reported in 2014 that Leanne had returned to singing in Holiday Parks.

 Team Danny singer Andrea Begley (controversially) beat Leah McFall in 2013's final to win the series.